 - especially struvite stones

-- altered pH value of urine (e.g. due to incorrect feed)
+- altered pH value of the urine (e.g. due to incorrect food)

 But stress can also cause cats to feel unwell and have health problems such as bladder infections.
 This can be triggered by, for example, a move, a new animal or human roommate, separation from the owner, even if only temporarily, or other types of changes.
 For sensitive cats, a change in food or a drastic change in the weather is enough to feel stress and react with physical limitations.
 Different types of cystitis and their treatment Depending on what is behind the disease, a distinction is made between different types of cystitis in cats: In addition to bacteria and urinary stones, inflammatory plugs can also trigger an inflammation of the bladder and urinary tract - but a clear cause is not always identifiable.